DanielBugelnig/MRN_with_AI/README.md

    ```
 6. **Execute the roslaunch files**
    Described above in **Inference commands** and **Listening to topics**
-   Note, that the navigation launchfile should be started first, as it builds the turtlebotenvironment
+   Note, that the navigation launchfile should be started first, as it builds the turtlebot-environment